 The idea behind this false claim is that bleeding gums need to be allowed time to heal before they should be brushed, when in fact, gums bleed because they haven’t been brushed enough!
 This is because bacteria buildup around and beneath the gum line has irritated the gums.
-If your gums are bleeding, it means you have gingivitis, or worse, advanced gum disease and you should come see us right away.
+If your gums are bleeding, it means you have gingivitis, or worse, advanced gum disease and you should come to see us right away.

 Tooth sensitivity varies among Edmonds residents.
 Some people have particularly sensitive teeth, and others simply have recessed gum lines, which expose tooth roots and cause sensitivity.
 Although tooth decay may cause sensitivity, it is not always at fault.